 Karen’s theatrical experience began at the age of 15, when she played Kim MacAfee in a local production of Bye Bye, Birdie.
 Kim is 16 years old so Karen’s inauguration was precocious even though, at this point, she might be considered a late bloomer.
 She majored in theater at the University of Minnesota, where she studied under Doc Whiting, and, after graduation, continued acting in local Minneapolis theaters.

 When she eventually began writing, Karen turned to fiction for children and young adults but never considered writing for the stage.
 Her first play, Slow Dance in Cut Time, was born in frustration when an unyielding novel demanded it be revised in the form of a play.
-Since then, Karen has written six full-length plays and two ten-minute works.
+Since then, Karen has written eight full-length plays and two ten-minute works.

 Karen is a past recipient of a Heekin Group Foundation Writing Fellowship and a winner of the of TimeOut/Theatre 503 Urban Scrawl competition for her radio drama Arnos Grove.

 Every age has its issues.
-One of those issues is aging.
+One of those issues is AGING.

 Slow Dance in Cut Time begins with a journey, a death, and a careless comment which converge like streams spilling into a river.
 The characters of assorted ages and stages of life, clinging to flotsam or fighting against the flow, are all born along by the currents, out of control, tossed in the eddies, washed downstream.